-The San Diego Community College District (the "District") serves approximately 100,000 students per semester as represented by five voting districts within Greater San Diego.
+The San Diego Community College District (the "District") serves approximately 100,000 students per semester and is governed by a five member Board of Trustees.
 The District currently operates San Diego City College, Miramar College, Mesa College and Continuing Education, which provide post-secondary instruction in an array of educational classes, programs and services.
-The colleges offer associate degrees in the arts and sciences, in addition, Continuing Education offers advanced and basic certificates of learning.
+The colleges offer associate degrees in the arts and sciences, in addition, Continuing Education offers advanced and basic certificates of training.

 On November 7, 2006, by majority election of the Districts' registered voters, \$870,000,000 in general obligation bonds ("Proposition N") were authorized to be issued and sold for the benefit of the District.
-Proceeds from the bonds are to be used for acquisition, construction, renovation, repair and modernization of certain District property and facilities and to refund or advance refund certain obligations of the District.
+Proceeds from the bonds are to be used for acquisition, construction, report and modernization of certain District property and facilities and to refund or advance refund certain obligations of the District.